What you need to know when financing a franchise purchase

 Financial institutions typically require a draft of the franchise agreement, the franchisee’s statement of personal finances (including net worth) and a business plan.

-Once your business loan is approved, Saqib says entrepreneurs shouldn’t be afraid to seek help in running their franchise.
+Once your business loan is approved, you shouldn’t be afraid to seek help in running your franchise.